AI4thefuture/building_AI_course_final_project/README.md

 Users would typically be human resource departments monitoring the health of the organisation.

 ## Data sources and AI methods
- # Where does your data come from?
-Do you collect it yourself or do you use data collected by someone else?

 For this project machine learning (or a nevral nettwork) could be used.
 The model would be trained on data from actual organisations (if available) or data constructed based on research into workplace wellbeing and burnout.